Scarecrow Treats are a fun and delicious Halloween recipe made using candy corn, marshmallows and peanuts!

 Enter in my annual “Ghoulish Grub” week, where I share some fun, sometimes silly, Halloween recipes!
 I know that despite this month being a little bit more hectic than normal, sharing these recipes is just the thing to get me in the Halloween spirit and get me to that happy, giddy place.

 These Scarecrow Treats aren’t anything new, as I have seen various versions floating around the interwebs for quite some time.
 And while everyone who shared the recipe raved about them, I was hesitant to try them.
 I am not the biggest candy corn fan, and if I am being honest, am completely satisfied with just a few pieces each year.
-Because of this, I was skeptical on how the candy would go with this treat recipe, especially paired with the peanuts.
+Because of this, I was skeptical on how the candy would go with this Halloween dessert recipe, especially paired with the peanuts.

 But I’ve heard, candy corn haters have been converted to candy corn lovers by paring them with peanuts, which I know sounds weird, BUT after trying these bars, and them instantly disappearing from our Halloween party last year, I kinda have to agree.
 The peanut butter/peanut and candy corn compliments each other so well and these Scarecrow Bars are, like everyone declares, delicious!